CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Model Architecture

-We next apply the batch normalization \citep{ioffe2015batch} to $\bm{O}_{i1}$ and $\bm{O}_{i2}$ to reshape the output scale.
-Finally, the residual connection structure is used to generate the final output of the dual attention block.
+We next apply the proposed token blend module to merge heads and generate tokens capturing multi-scale knowledge and the detailed discussions are deferred to section~\ref{sec:token blend}.
+The batch normalization \citep{ioffe2015batch} to $\bm{O}_{i1}^{c:}$ and $\bm{O}_{i2}^{c:}$ is then used to adjust the outputs' scale.
+Finally, the residual connection structure is used to generate the final output of the attention block.

-The total number of tokens is on the order of $\mathcal{O}(L/S)$ per channel and the complexity in attentions becomes $\mathcal{O}(C\cdot d^2\cdot L^2/S^2)$, which is smaller than $\mathcal{O}(C\cdot d^2\cdot L^2)$ complexity of the vanilla point-wise token construction.
+The total number of tokens is on the order of $\mathcal{O}(L/S)$ per channel and the complexity in attention along tokens is upper bounded by $\mathcal{O}(C\cdot d^2\cdot L^2/S^2)$, which is smaller than $\mathcal{O}(C\cdot d^2\cdot L^2)$ complexity of the vanilla point-wise token construction.
 In practice, one can use efficient attention implementation (e.g., FlashAttention \citealt{dao2022flashattention}) to further obtain nearly linear computational performance.